Integrative Density Forecast and Uncertainty Quantification of Wind Power Generation: Methodology

-Intuitively we would like to predict the power output that can minimize the expected cost due to possible under/overestimations.
-Therefore, the optimal $p$, denoted by $p^*$, can be obtained by solving the following unconstrained optimization problem.
+To predict the power output, one can minimize the expected cost due to possible under/overestimation.
+Therefore, the optimal $p$, denoted by $p^*$, is obtained by solving the following unconstrained optimization problem.

 where $\alpha\in[0,1]$ represents the penalty to the underestimation.
 When the underestimation (overestimation) is more costly, $\alpha$ greater (less than) than 0.5 can be used.
+It is straightforward to show that the optimal solution of \eqref{optimization} is the $\alpha$-quantile in~\eqref{eqn_quantile} \cite{pourhabib2015short}.
+In other word, the solution of~\eqref{optimization} is given by $p^*=Q_\alpha$.